-Mylan launches EpiPen generic at more than 50 percent discount
+Mylan launches EpiPen generic at $300 percent two-pack

-Mylan NV said on Friday it would start selling a generic version of its life-saving EpiPen allergy treatment at a more than 50 percent discount, a day after 20 U.S. states filed a lawsuit against generic drugmakers including Mylan over prices.
+Mylan NV, which has come under fire for its drug pricing, said on Friday it would start selling a generic version of its life-saving EpiPen allergy treatment for $300 per two-pack, a more than 50 percent discount.

-The lawsuit, which also names Teva Pharmaceuticals and four other generic drugmakers, said they conspired on pricing of two common generic drugs, according to a copy of the complaint.

-Mylan, which first announced it would launch the generic version of its allergy auto-injector EpiPen for $300 in August, said the authorized generic will be available in pharmacies starting next week.

 The company has been under investigation by the U.S. government, and its chief executive was called before Congress to testify on raising the price of a pair of EpiPens to more than $600 from $100 in 2008.